-The ECHA Secretariat considered the Registrant's comments and update.
-On basis of this information, only the deadline in Section II was amended.
-The Statement of Reasons (Section III) was changed accordingly.
+The ECHA Secretariat considered the Registrant's comments.
+The information is reflected in the Statement of Reasons (Section III) whereas no amendments to the Information Required (Section II) were made.

 On 12 June 2014 ECHA notified the Competent Authorities of the Member States of its draft decision and invited them pursuant to Article 51(1) of the REACH Regulation to submit proposals for amendment of the draft decision within 30 days of the receipt of the notification.